life

 Earlier in 2021, she was recognised to be of exceptional promise by the Arts Council England.

 She co-curated a worldbuilding project built on New Art City called It was a Roadside Picnic with Helen Starr, an Afro-Carib curator and activist.
 Set in the desert of Sahel and centered around a breathing app that is synced to breathing exercises towards a calm mental state, it is an urgent statement that art has the potential to heal.
-She currently works at BALTIC Center for Contemporary Art as a Curatorial Fellow, supported by Frieze and Deutsche Bank.
-Here she will work on multiple exhibitions across 18 months and deliver public programmes supporting them.
+She currently works at Baltic Centre for Contemporary Art, where she has recently curated Sahej Rahal's Mythmachine, Time Travel Across Many-Worlds which was a group show and will be curating Michael Rakowitz's Hanging Gardens of We Are Here Because You Were There opening in July 2023 and Cosmovisions on Land and Entangled Futures which is a group show, opening November 2023.
+She won the Frieze x Deutsche Bank Curatorial Fellowship at Baltic in 2021 and has continued her curatorial journey with Baltic as Assistant Curator since.

 education